JordanCH05/History_Of_Brunel/README.md

 * The logo was made using [Canva](canva.com)
 * The photos were taken from [Unsplash](https://unsplash.com/s/photos/brunel)
 * The images were taken from IKBrunel.org.uk as well as [Wikimedia](https://commons.wikimedia.org/w/index.php?search=brunel&title=Special:MediaSearch&go=Go&type=image)

+#

+To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

+python3 -m http.server

+A blue button should appear to click: Make Public,

+Another blue button should appear to click: Open Browser.